 Prorated billing simply means that a bill or invoice is calculated based on the cost per day, or the proportion of the monthly service used.
 Essentially, prorated billing ensures that customers only pay for the number of days they use a service.

 Using prorated billing can simplify the process of determining partial billing charges for your customers.
-This can be especially helpful if you offer services on a monthly basis and have customers who make changes to, or cancel, their accounts partway through the billing cycle.
-In these cases, using prorated billing can help keep payments fair for your customers, and for your business.
+This can be especially helpful if you offer services on a monthly basis and have customers who make changes to or cancel their accounts partway through their billing cycle.
+In these cases, using prorated billing can help keep payments fair for your customers and your business.

-If your business does not have prorated billing setup and a customer cancels their plan at the beginning of the month, then your business will be overcharging the customer for services they did not use unless you give a partial refund.
-On the other side, if you refund them their entire monthly fee then your business will be losing revenue.
+If your business does not have a prorated billing setup and a customer cancels their plan at the beginning of the month, then your business will be overcharging the customer for services they did not use, unless you opt to give them a partial refund.
+On the other hand, if you refund them their entire monthly fee, then your business will be losing out on revenue.

 For example, if a customer has a monthly plan that renews on the 1st of each month but they canceled their plan on the 6th, by refunding them the full monthly fee your business loses out on six days of revenue.
-If this were to become a regular occurrence, then your business may lose out on a significant amount of potential revenue.
+If this were to become a regular occurrence, then your business may lose out on a significant amount of dollars as per services rendered.

 When Should You Prorate a Customer’s Bill?

-You want to ensure you’re only charging customers for the time that they used your services.
+You want to ensure you’re only charging customers for the time (number of days) they used your services.
 Some examples of when you would use prorated billing include:

 - Consolidating subscription payments onto the 1st of every month